julianmak/NEMO-related/docs/compilation_notes/nemo36.rst

   export LIBRARY_PATH=$BD/install/lib:$LIBRARY_PATH
   export LD_LIBRARY_PATH=$BD/install/lib:$LD_LIBRARY_PATH

-otherwise I have found the resulting libraries and binaries are not necessarily linked to the right ones (I have a few versions of libraries at different places as a result of the testing recorded here).
+Otherwise I have found the resulting libraries and binaries are not necessarily linked to the right ones (I have a few versions of libraries at different places as a result of the testing recorded here).
+You shouldn't need to do the above if the packages are forced to look at the right place, though the above may help.

+On a Mac done through anaconda the above was not necessary.
+My understanding is that setting these variables might not actually do anything unless an option is specifically enabled in Xcode.

 XIOS 1.0 (svn v703)
 -------------------